robertomest/araujomarins.github.io/cv.md

 ## Research Projects
 ---

-### 2014
+### 2016 - present

-Researcher in collaboration project
+Researcher in collaboration project with Petrobras and COPPETEC.

-*Federal University of Rio de Janeiro (SMT) / Hewlett-Packard (HP Labs, Palo Alto)*
+*Federal University of Rio de Janeiro (SMT) / Petrobras / COPPETEC*

-Title: Multiple-Device Acoustic Localization (MeDAL)
+Title: Modeling, Simulations and Advanced Control of Pre-salt Replicating Platforms

-Activities: Research and development towards new solutions for acoustic localization of sound sources and sensors.
+Activities: Implemented a condition-based maintenance system for decision support using machine learning methods.

 ## Language
 ---